 Best smartwatch for running

-The Fitbit Ionic is the best Fitbit you can buy, period.
+This is the best Fitbit you can buy if you need something with a GPS.
 It’s an incredible fitness and sleep tracker, comes with a built-in GPS, allows you to pay for things from your wrist, and it’s water resistant.
 If you don’t care about smartwatch features and are looking for a high-end Fitbit device, buy the Ionic.

 So there you have it — our list of the best GPS running watches on the market!
 Did we miss anything?
 Let us know your thoughts in the comments below.